American Radiator Building: Conversion

 American Standard reduced the number of employees working at its New York City headquarters in the 1980s, decreasing the workforce from 500 to 200 within five years.
 In early 1988, Black+Decker made a surprise offer to buy American Standard and sell off the American Standard Building.
 In light of its downsizing, American Standard sold the tower and annex to Japanese company Clio Court (also known as Clio Biz) that September for $43 million.
 Clio initially proposed converting the building into a luxury hotel with either 160, 200, or 250 rooms.
 The high price was in part due to high demand for luxury hotels at the time.
 Clio contemplated erecting at least 15 stories above the annex but did not have a construction estimate at first.
 American Standard planned to sublease some space in the building in the meantime.

 Following a lack of interest from Japanese investors in American real estate, the building stood vacant during the 1990s.
 When Christopher Gray wrote about the building for The New York Times in 1994, it had already been unoccupied for four years.
 In the 1990s, the building was also used as an observation area for fashion executives who were watching fashion shows in Bryant Park.
 By 1997, the shows had moved to Chelsea Piers, partly because Clio was trying to the American Standard Building and partly because of discontent over the Bryant Park location.
-The ownership of the main tower and its annex were split afterward.
 Fashion designer Tommy Hilfiger reportedly expressed interest in leasing the American Standard Building as his company's headquarters, but no deal was ever made.